Affine RSK correspondence and crystals of level zero extremal weight modules

 \section{Introduction}

 The Robinson-Schensted-Knuth (simply RSK) correspondence \cite{Kn} is a fundamental algorithm in algebraic combinatorics with rich applications and generalizations in various areas.
 In representation theory, we may regard it as a combinatorial aspect of Howe duality \cite{H89}, where the pair of groups $({\rm GL}_m,{\rm GL}_n)$ acts as mutual centralizers on the symmetric or exterior algebra generated by the tensor product of their natural representations.
-From a view point of crystal base theory, the bijection can be further understood as an isomorphism of $(\gl_m,\gl_n)$-bicrystals \cite{La}.
+From {the viewpoint} of crystal base theory, the bijection can be further understood as an isomorphism of $(\gl_m,\gl_n)$-bicrystals \cite{La}.

-The Robinson-Schensted (simply RS) correspondence, a special case of RSK correspondence restricted to $n\times n$ permutation matrices, gives a bijection from the symmetric group ${\mf S}_n$ on $n$ letters to the set of pairs of standard tableaux of the same shape, and it provides a combinatorial tool to study the left and right cells of ${\mf S}_n$ in Kazhdan-Lusztig theory \cite{KL}.
+The Robinson-Schensted (simply RS) correspondence, a special case of RSK correspondence restricted to $n\times n$ permutation matrices, gives a bijection from the symmetric group ${\mf S}_n$ on $n$ letters to the set of pairs of standard tableaux of the same shape {with size $n$}, and it provides a combinatorial tool to study the left and right cells of ${\mf S}_n$ in Kazhdan-Lusztig theory \cite{KL}.

-An affine analogue of the RS correspondence has been introduced by Shi \cite{Shi86,Shi91} in the study of affine Kazhdan-Lusztig cells, which maps an affine permutation $w$ to a pair of tabloids $(P(w),Q(w))$, but not necessarily in a injective way.
-Recently in \cite{CPY}, Chmutov-Pylyavskyy-Yudovina construct a bijection from the set of extended affine permutations $w$ to the set of triples $(P(w),Q(w),\rho)$, which recovers the Shi's algorithm and characterizes each fiber of $(P(w),Q(w))$, where $\rho$ is an integral vector satisfying a condition so called dominance.
+An affine analogue of the RS correspondence has been introduced by Shi \cite{Shi86,Shi91} in the study of affine Kazhdan-Lusztig cells, which maps an affine permutation $w$ to a pair of tabloids $(P(w),Q(w))$, but not necessarily in an injective way.
+Recently in \cite{CPY}, Chmutov-Pylyavskyy-Yudovina construct a bijection from the set of extended affine permutations $w$ to the set of triples $(P(w),Q(w),\rho)$, which recovers the Shi's algorithm and characterizes each fiber of $(P(w),Q(w))$, where $\rho$ is an integral vector satisfying a condition {called dominance}.
 The main ingredient of the affine RS correspondence in \cite{CPY} is the {\em affine matrix-ball construction}, which generalizes the matrix-ball construction in the usual RSK algorithm \cite{Ful}.

 In this paper we show that the affine RS correspondence in \cite{CPY} can be naturally extended to a bijection on the set of generalized affine permutations, which also admits an isomorphism of affine crystals.